We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 This course will provide you with the skills and knowledge you need to provide first aid in an addiction setting.
 You will learn how to assess and manage different types of injuries and illnesses, as well as how to provide CPR.

 The Certificate IV of Alcohol and Other Drugs is a qualification that will equip you with the skills and knowledge you need to work as an addiction worker.
-This course will provide you with an overview of the alcohol and other drugs field, as well as teaching you how to effectively work with clients.
+This course will provide you with an overview of the alcohol and other drugs sector, as well as teach you how to effectively work with clients.

 The Certificate IV of Alcohol and Other Drugs has been designed to provide you with the skills and knowledge you need to work as an addiction worker.
 Upon completion of this course you will be able to: